iblech/sshlatex/README.md

     ControlMaster auto
     ControlPath ~/.ssh/control:%h:%p:%r

-If you don't have passphrase-less login to the remote end set up, this is not only nice to have, but absolutely crucial, as else you'd be forced to enter login credentials each time you change the LaTeX source.
+If you don't have passphrase-less login to the remote end set up, ssh multiplexing is not only nice to have, but absolutely crucial, as else you'd be forced to enter login credentials each time you change the LaTeX source.